AMANGUPTA1406/learn-react/README.md

 we can use {variable names} in place of props
 If we have to pass arrays or any other type of variable we have to insert it into object first and then pass that object in an variable also placing that object in curly braces==== someObj={myArr}

+While recevining the variables will be recived in object.

 /////////////////////lecture 8 /////////////////////